All Posts AI Strategy

 When building for agents rather than chatbots:

-Observability first: Agents take actions with real-world consequences.
-You need complete audit trails — what goal was given, what plan was formed, what actions were taken, what results were observed.
+Observability first: Agents take actions with real world consequences.
+You need complete audit trails, including what goal was given, what plan was formed, what actions were taken, what results were observed.

 Failure mode design: Agents will encounter situations they can't handle.
 Design explicit failure modes (retry, escalate, pause and notify) rather than assuming agents will always succeed.